 According to some medical experts, every person will experience or require lower back pain treatment at least once in their lives.
 This is arguably a natural occurrence, as the spine and its associated muscles are the primary support structures of the body and, unlike the legs, don’t get any pressure relieved when someone sits down.
 However, lower back pain is still an unpleasant experience and something that can leave many people unable to get on with their daily tasks.
 There are a number of options out there for someone who is looking for an effective treatment, each with their own benefits and potential risks.

-Some have suggested going for alternative medicine as lower back pain treatment.
+Some have suggested going for alternative medicine as a lower back pain treatment.
 These can include anything from herbal mixtures to naturally-derived pain suppressants.
 However, as with any other alternative or herbal remedy, the results can vary widely.
 There is a lack of scientific evidence in support of any of the claims of the treatments, as well as a lack of data on what substances they might interact with when exposed to conditions in the bloodstream.
 However, some medical professionals do suggest them as a supplement to more traditional treatments.
 There are also some instances when they appear to work when all other options have failed.
-Osteopathy, massage and acupuncture are among the most commonly suggested and have the most anecdotal evidence in support of their effectiveness.
+Osteopathy, massage, and acupuncture are among the most commonly suggested and have the most anecdotal evidence in support of their effectiveness.

 More traditional lower back pain treatment exists, of course.
 Anything from mild over-the-counter pain medications to prescription-grade pain killers and muscle relaxants can be considered an option, depending on the severity of the pain.
 For those that do take pain killers or muscle relaxants, the standard warnings always apply: never drive or operate heavy machinery after taking a dose of the medication.
-A reduction of physical activity, physical therapy and chiropractic procedures have also been known to help realign the spine and reduce the pain.
+A reduction of physical activity, physical therapy, and chiropractic procedures have also been known to help realign the spine and reduce the pain.
 Ice can also help reduce it in instances when the back muscles are swollen.

 Surgery is, in some cases, also the best option for lower back pain treatment.
 There are instances when the pain is not from the strain that the back endures, but from damage to the spinal column.
 There might be hairline fractures on some of the vertebrae, the bones may have fused or any other form of damage to the spine.
 In many of these cases, the only real permanent solution is to operate and attempt to correct the problem.
-Pain medication for these cases is possible, but likely would entail a lifetime of ever-increasing doses as the body develops a tolerance – a high-risk scenario, as most pain killers are opioids and are habit-forming by nature.
+Pain medication for these cases is possible but likely would entail a lifetime of ever-increasing doses as the body develops a tolerance – a high-risk scenario, as most pain killers are opioids and are habit-forming by nature.